Artemartem345/Notes/flet_proj/README.md

 3. Start app
 4. Enjoy!

+### info about this project

+- Python 3.10+
+- Flet library
+- Linux OS

-#Make a list of things to do today!
+# Make a list of things to do today!